What is a Private Key Used For?

 The Secret Key Confirms Identity

-When the owner uses the private code, the receivers know that he and she is the authorized owner.
+When the owner uses the private code, the receivers know that they are the authorized owner.
 The private code is like a signature that confirms the owner’s identity.
 It is not vital to know the person’s name or details; the electronic signature generated by the private code and algorithm is the full proof of authority over the asset.

 The Private Key Restricts Access

-The public key can reveal the location, and it is part of a successful movement of the asset.
+The public key can reveal the location, and it is part of a successful asset movement.
 The public key cannot be used to show the private code.
 The private code is essentially the key to the digital vault.

 The Private Recovery Code